Learning Disentangled Semantic Spaces of Explanations via Invertible Neural Networks: Limitations

 \section{Limitations}

 This work focused on the disentangled sentence representations geometry to deliver localised/semantic/formal semantic control.
-While this work is motivated by providing more localised distributed representations, which can positively impact the safety and coherence of generative models, few scoping observations need to be established:
+While this work is motivated by providing more localised distributed representations, which can positively impact the safety and coherence of generative models, few scoping observations need to be established: \textbf{1.} The specific safety guarantees of these models are not fully established. \textbf{2.} While the language autoencoder with unsupervised INN exhibit a distinct learning pattern with regard to semantic distribution, further understanding is required in terms of information bottleneck properties \cite{michael2018on} and on the semantic distribution of unsupervised INNs in language modelling tasks. \textbf{3.} Furthermore, this study exclusively focused on a corpus of sentences which are conceptually dense (\cite{https://doi.org/10.48550/arxiv.2104.08661}).
+The exploration of its performance on other types of sentences, including sentences with complex clausal-phrasal constructions, or sentences with non-compositional idioms, is yet to be undertaken.